Web Woman: DC Comics

-Web Woman's origin, that of a Terrestrial human saving the life of an alien whose reward to the human is a grant of super-human powers, usually through an alien artifact of some sort, is a parallel of that of the DC Comics character Lana Lang, during the Silver Age Of Comics, becoming a crusader who used the primary alias of The Insect Queen and was featured in the pages of Superboy, a comic-book series that dealt with the adventures of Superman when he was a boy.
-It is also similar, though not identical, to that of Harold "Hal" Jordan becoming the Green Lantern in the Silver Age Of Comics.
+Web Woman's origin, that of a Terrestrial human saving the life of an alien whose reward to the human is a grant of super-human powers, usually through an alien artifact of some sort, is a parallel of that of the DC Comics character Lana Lang, during the Silver Age of Comics, becoming a crusader who used the primary alias of The Insect Queen and was featured in the pages of Superboy, a comic-book series that dealt with the adventures of Superman when he was a boy.
+It is also similar, though not identical, to that of Hal Jordan becoming the Green Lantern in the Silver Age Of Comics.
 (It is not identical because Jordan's benefactor, Abin Sur, died just after he had benefitted Jordan.)

 Marvel

 Web Woman's primary alias, real name, origin story, and list of abilities and equipment all had to be revised after Marvel Comics learned of Filmation Associates's plans.
 Marvel rather hastily created Spider-Woman, real name Jessica Drew, in the pages of Marvel Spotlight to seize ownership of the copyright.